-The greatest threat to natural diversity in Norway is the destruction and splitting up of plant and wildlife habitats.
-In order to protect our natural environment and to preserve areas of international, national and regional value, we establish nature reserves, national parks and other protected areas.
-Protected areas may also be established in order to safeguard the uniqueness of the Norwegian landscape and Norway's cultural heritage.
+The greatest threat to natural diversity in Norway is the destruction and splitting up of the habitats of plants and wildlife alike.
+Nature reserves, national parks and other protected areas help to safeguard our natural heritage and preserve areas of international, national and regional value.
+Protected areas may also be established to safeguard the unique characteristics and cultural heritage of the Norwegian landscape.

 Management of protected areas

-There is a general objective to restrict the use of motorised vehicles in protected areas.
-This is to protect plants and wildlife, prevent damage caused by tyre tracks and prevent disturbance through unnecessary noise.
+One objective is to restrict the use of motorised vehicles in protected areas.
+This is out of consideration for plant and animal life, to prevent damage caused by tyre tracks and so that it is possible to experience nature without the distraction of noise.